Caliper-Corporation/TsmAPIsExamples/RealThinComSDK/README.md

 # RealThinComSDK

 This library is a header-only lightweight C++/20 wrapper for utilizing, declaring and implementing of Windows COM interfaces.
-It is adapted from the [moderncom](https://github.com/AlexBAV/moderncom) project, and inspired by Kenny Kerr's' `moderncpp` project.
+It is adapted from the [`moderncom`](https://github.com/AlexBAV/moderncom) project, and inspired by Kenny Kerr's `moderncpp` project.

 ## Getting Started